holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_functions_and_fractals/02_functions_worksheet/lesson_plan.md

     - Look at a simple comparison function
         - What are the pieces
         - What is the type annotation
-- Functions in Python/Math based on how humans thing
 - Useful to think of functions in real life
     - Anything where give something and get something back
         - Any examples?
         - Vending machine